Relational Dynamic Bayesian Network Modeling for Uncertainty Quantification and Propagation in Airline Disruption Management: Computational Setup and Analysis

 \subsubsection{Learning and Validation}

 \textit{Intra-State} and \textit{Inter-State} HMM learning for the development of the UTFM is implemented first by fitting data feature samples for hidden states to standard normal probability distributions that define the components of the initial measure of the UTFM.
 Next, samples (set) of observed data features are grouped as observations and the initial HMM state transition parameters are set as uniform distributions based upon the total number of hidden states, before invoking the Baum-Welch algorithm set to a convergence criterion of $1e^{-9}$.
-We perform a 5-fold cross validation \citep{Kohavi1995} of Baum-Welch training on the sets of observations by examining marginal probability distributions of latent states across different folds to ensure modeling uniformity and generalizability, for approbation of a candidate optimal \textit{Intra-State} or \textit{Inter-State} HMM trained on the complete set of observations.
-The cross validation technique is used to assess the performance (goodness) of a trained HMM (for the UTFM) for estimating the likelihood of new observation (input) data, by verifying that the sums of the log likelihood of an appropriate test set of observations across each of the five folds and corresponding state probability distributions are consistent \citep{Ogunsina2019b}.
+This ensures that UTFM learning executes in polynomial time.
+We perform a 5-fold cross-validation \citep{Kohavi1995} of Baum-Welch training on the sets of observations by examining marginal probability distributions of latent states across different folds to ensure modeling uniformity and generalizability, for approbation of a candidate optimal \textit{Intra-State} or \textit{Inter-State} HMM trained on the complete set of observations.
+The cross-validation technique is used to assess the performance (goodness) of a trained HMM (for the UTFM) for estimating the likelihood of new observation (input) data, by verifying that the sums of the log likelihood of an appropriate test set of observations across each of the five folds and corresponding state probability distributions are consistent \citep{Ogunsina2019b}.
+Adopting the 5-fold model cross-validation for assessing the goodness of all HMMs during \textit{Intra-State} and \textit{Inter-State} learning revealed that the percentage error from the mean of the total sum of the log-likelihoods of suitable test observation data across all five folds was less than 1\%.
+This indicates that the model performance observed for each fold is consistent across all folds during \textit{Intra-State} and \textit{Inter-State} HMM learning.